BERKELEY CONNECT in ETHNIC STUDIES & AFRICAN AMERICAN STUDIES

 April 11 Sixth Small Group Meeting

-Topic: Three Months of Trump, or, What’s New
+Topic: Three Months of Drumpf, or, What’s New

 April 18 One-on-One Meetings with Mentors